Farzat07/youtube-subscriber/README.md

 packages were also installed, such as `mongomock`, which creates very realistic and fast mocks of MongoDB databases.

+Unit tests for this project run in under 1 second.

 #### Integration tests

 These are stored in the `integration/` subdirectory, and they test how well different